 The value of the disposed farm, home or real estate must be recorded, even if it has no effect on their pensioner's current entitlement as the value of several disposed of assets may exceed the $10,000/$30,000 limits.
-It may be necessary to obtain a valuation for the deprived asset from the Australian Valuation Office.
+It may be necessary to obtain a valuation for the deprived asset from a qualified valuation service provider.
 Deemed income on the disposed asset may affect payment under the income test.More ?

 Assessment of the principal home when included in the transfer of the farm